violetzheng/guitar-tabber/README.md

 ## Algorithm

 Tab assignment can be viewed as a sequential decision problem: given a detected note, choose which (string, fret) position to play it on.
-An **Actor-Critic** network is trained with **Proximal Policy Optimisation (PPO)** to find positions that minimise hand movement across a solo and maximise playability.
-The policy observes the previous string/fret, the next few upcoming pitches, inter-onset timing, and melodic direction.
+An **Actor-Critic** network is trained with **Proximal Policy Optimisation (PPO)** to find positions that minimise hand movement across a solo and maximise general guitar playability.
+The policy observes the previous string and fret, the next few upcoming pitches, notes timing, and melodic direction.
 Its reward signal penalises large position jumps and rewards staying on the same string during fast passages.
 Additional factors such as preferring lower frets and not open strings are incorporated to ensure playability.

 ## Setup